-Agasthiyar compares all extant philosophies of the Indian subcontinent using a handful of verses in his work Tattuvam-300.
+Agasthiyar compares all extant philosophies of the Indian subcontinent.
+Besides he does this through a handful of verses in his work Tattuvam-300.
 He achieves this by referring to the methodology of Tattvas.
 I had thought the Tattva methodology to be unique to Sanskrit texts called Darshanas.
 However, in reality, the Indian subcontinent has nurtured parallel systems of thought for eons.
 Therefore, scholars needed a standard way to communicate and understand each other’s philosophies.
 They had achieved this by following the science of Tattvas.

 Chinese travelers to medieval India confirm the above fact.
 They note in their travel journals that students studied the language of Tattvas in universities like Nalanda.
 The language of Tattvas is invaluable for modern scholars in another way.
 Quantum Science and biology struggle with the subject of consciousness.
-Siddhars and Yogis were way ahead in discoveries of different states of consciousness.
+Siddhars and Yogis were way ahead in the discoveries of different states of consciousness.
 They used the language of Tattvas to document their understandings about consciousness.

 The common thread across Indian traditions is the belief in a supreme entity with a personal choice of practices.
 The goal of all practices however is the union of individual consciousness with cosmic consciousness.
 On the one end are Yogic practices which assume the supreme to be formless.
 On the other end are Vedic practices which emphasize the worship of forms.
 Each tradition explains the underlying separation between individual and cosmic consciousness uniquely.
 The synergy among traditions however becomes obvious in light of the language of Tattvas.